IBM/Scalable-Cassandra-deployment-on-Kubernetes/README.md

-We can access the cassandra container using the following command:
+You can access the cassandra container using the following command:

 **Substitute the Pod name to the one you have**